 Specialist travel insurance for people who’ve had a pulmonary embolism

 A pulmonary embolism is a blockage of the pulmonary artery, the blood vessel that links the heart to the lungs.
-A blockage like this, usually caused by a blood clot, can come with a range of symptoms, including chest pain, shortness of breath, coughing, faintness and dizziness.
+A blockage like this, usually caused by a blood clot, can come with a range of symptoms, including chest pain, shortness of breath, coughing, faintness, and dizziness.

-While a moderately active holiday can be beneficial if you’ve had a pulmonary embolism, it’s crucial that you purchase the right travel insurance to make sure you’re properly covered.
+If you’ve had a pulmonary embolism, it’s crucial that you purchase the right travel insurance to make sure you’re properly covered.